jpaik/superaww/README.md

 Creating a Reddit API-based website that shows pictures of cute animals.

 ## Todo List
-Get gif links working instead of bruting them to jpg
+Get gif links working instead of bruting them to jpg (Check the mime type)
 Add a check for removed sources or deleted photos
 Display a navbar with info and functions
 Make the images click and draggable?(Maybe not needed)